windupmerchant/init-inert/README.md

 Use [Rspec](https://github.com/rspec/rspec-rails/), [Fabrication](https://github.com/paulelliott/fabrication/) w/ [fFaker](http://faker.rubyforge.org/rdoc/) & [Capybara](https://github.com/jnicklas/capybara/) for solid TDD utility.
 ---------------------------------------------------------------------

-- Throw these guys in your Gemfile :test, & :development groups: 'rspec-rails', 'capybara', 'fabrication' & 'ffaker' for plausible nonsense.
+- Throw these guys in your Gemfile's :test, & :development groups: 'rspec-rails', 'capybara', 'fabrication' & 'ffaker' for plausible nonsense.
 - $ bundle
 - Execute `$ rails generate rspec:install` to add the spec directory and some skeleton files, including the 'rake spec' task.
 - To configure Rails 3 to produce fabricators when you generate models, add to your config/application.rb: